This standard imposes scene constraints (lighting, pose, facial expression),

 The third step in a reliable, fair and transparent electoral process, is to be able to authenticate voters and thus to guarantee them that they will be able to exercise their right to vote in complete security.

 Voting by biometric verification represents a revolution concerning existing voting systems.
 Thanks to a data model developed upstream and powerful hardware platforms (voting terminal, etc.), it is now possible to use this system to do one's electoral duty in complete security, whilst reducing the risk of fraud very significantly.

 The biometric solution consists of comparing the biographical information on the voter's identity card with the data entered in the electoral roll.
 If the biometric verification is successful, the voter's fingerprints are taken and they are given a ballot paper.
 Otherwise, the supervising officer is alerted.

 The technological solutions used during ballots also allow results from polling stations or other intermediary information to be reported back on election day itself (rate of turnout, etc.),.
 They can also provide the voter with information - if they are in fact on the electoral list and at what polling station they are registered to vote.
 Lastly, reliable electronic authentication solutions can be used to respond to disputes.

 In short: the modernization of authentication methods has numerous benefits:

 - Improvement of voter services

 - Growth of rate of enrollment at polling stations on election day

 - Guarantee of the principle: one voter = one vote

 - Traceability of the ballot by voting reports and audits.

 - The credibility of the ballot and a means of combating the disputing of election results.

 Gemalto: expertise gained on the ground

-Gemalto uses its own teams of instructors to ensure an efficient and speedy transfer of knowledge.
+Gemalto uses its teams of instructors to ensure an efficient and speedy transfer of knowledge.
 Its biometric voter registration and authentication solutions have been tested in real-life situations in the context of several international calls for tender